MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/prerequisites-for-implementation-and-planning-roll-out.md

 ms.custom: bap-template
 ---

-# Prerequisites for implementation and planning roll-out
+# Prerequisites for implementation and roll-out

 As prerequisites for a successful Guides roll-out in regulated industries, it is advised to define the following elements in the initial phases of implementation: